LarsEKrueger/hunter-killer/README.md

 steadily until the 5th update, where it dropped to close to 123 again (if it had dropped a lot below 123, the first bar would be higher).
 After that it resumed growing until it reached 456 with the current update.

+## Loadout Variations / Repair Drones

+Beginning version 0.4, the mod supports different loadouts, incl. laser-only and repair drones.

+Re-arming stops when the minimum number of requested items is loaded into trunk, fuel, and ammo slots.

+Spidertrons return home for refueling when at least one requested item is depleted in trunk, fuel, and ammo slots together.

+If a roboport is present, it will be turned off before attacking and turned on again after the spidertron retreated.
+This is done to save the construction bots.
+If the construction bots repair a spider on the way home, and it still has ammo and fuel, it will pick up the nearest target as usual.

 ## Settings